Disney Broadway Fundraising Concert Honors 25 Years Of Magical Performances

 Also joining the fun will be The View moderator Whoopi Goldberg.

-The special will be remotely hosted by Ryan McCartan who currently stars as Prince Hans in Frozen.
+The special will be remotely hosted by Ryan McCartan, who currently stars as Prince Hans in Frozen.
 Ryan will speak to stars of the aforementioned shows as they shelter-in-place due to the coronavirus pandemic.

 The original sold-out performance was filmed on November 4, 2019, and proceeds from the event raised $570,426 for Broadway Cares/Equity Fights AIDS.
 The concert featured a 15-piece orchestra and was held at the New Amsterdam Theatre, home to Disney’s smash hit Aladdin.